 The time, place and social setting within which a text was created, including the values of the time, the world events, major topics of discussion, key figures, etc.

-There are three kinds of context; literary (what was happening in the literary world at the time), historical (what year it was and what major world events were occurring) and personal (who the author was, their experiences and values).
+There are three kinds of context: literary (what was happening in the literary world at the time), historical (what year it was and what major world events were occurring) and personal (who the author was, their experiences and values).
+Settings, characters and events within the text might also draw upon certain time periods, adding another layer of historical context.

 These all influence the text, leading to the text often reflecting the authors own ideas and values as based on their context.